-2. Prepare the House for Sale
+2. Sell the House

 3. Find Ways of Making Money While on the Road

-4. Learning to Live Frugal Now
+4. Learning to Live Frugal